Join Us for Weekly Inbox Encouragement + Access to a Full Library of Free Faith-Building Tools

 Why Forgive?

 Often, when God’s wisdom settles in my heart and I look further into a situation, I see an offender who is struggling with their own spiritual battle.
-I’m called to love and gather prayer.
+I’m called to love and gather myself in prayer.

 The Bible contains truth.
 It assures our battles are not against flesh and blood.